Disclaimer!!!! I am no fitness expert or nutritionist!!

 Weight loss in this era is a trend.
 And with everything trendy, everyone has an opinion on the subject matter.
 While you can take advice from people who have treaded the grounds of weight loss before you, doing your own research is paramount and cannot be overemphasized.
 A friend of mine, Victor, had lost quite some weight the previous year.

 Each time he saw me loading on things like white rice or cake, he would go ‘Atte, boys, boys leave that rice so!’
-The only person who ‘called me out’, (apart from my wife, as we all know), and gave a suggestion that changed everything for me.
+The only person who ‘called me out, (apart from my wife, as we all know), and gave a suggestion that changed everything for me.
 I didn’t immediately give it a second thought though, as I was under the impression I wouldn’t survive a day if I let go of some of those carbs.
 But he did maintain and keep his weight off, so I decided this time to do my own research first.

 Consistency in nutrition

 My research told me that highly processed carbs and sugar spike insulin, which is the fat-storage hormone.
 So apart from calories, there is the hormonal aspect.
-I learned that there are certain carbs, which aren’t processed, have high amounts of fibre, and don’t spike insulin too much.
+I learned that there are certain carbs, which aren’t processed, have high amounts of fiber, and don’t spike insulin too much.

 With this information, I designed a plan for myself, one which I was sure I could stick to.
-I haven’t completely cut out carbs but simply replaced the likes of white rice and bread with healthier options like oats, quinoa and bulgur.
+I haven’t completely cut out carbs but simply replaced the likes of white rice and bread with healthier options like oats, quinoa, and bulgur.
 I mostly eat fruits with less sugar.
 I’d rather have strawberries and blueberries instead of apples.
 At the start, my mind was telling me this wouldn’t be possible.
 But I simply gave it a try, and I now see that it was all just a mental barrier.
 The alternatives I now eat taste just as good when well prepared.

 One year into my weight loss journey, I also incorporated intermittent fasting into my plan.
 It helps keep insulin levels low as well as manages calorie intake.
 Intermittent fasting is not absolutely necessary at the beginning of your weight loss journey but can be a powerful tool along the way, especially if you plateau.